 Where canapés are served with a thick sauce or dip, you can blob the sauce directly onto the board in neat lines and place the canapés on top.
 Not only does this look stunning, it will hold the canapé in place meaning your plate of food will look up to caterer standard.

-Make sure you have a selection of spirits, wine and beer as well as soft drinks.
+Make sure you have a selection of spirits, wine and beer, as well as soft drinks.
 Stock up on glasses; aim to have one wine glass, one cocktail glass and one tumbler per person.
-A few cocktails will go down well, mix the spirits for this Merry cherry fizz in a jug and top up with the sparkling juice just before serving.
+A few cocktails will go down well, mix the spirits for this merry cherry fizz in a jug and top up with the sparkling juice just before serving.

-8. A helping hand
+8. Hire a helping hand

 For a large party of 15 or more, it’s a good idea to hire a few waiters and waitresses to serve food and drinks.
 Why not ask your children and their friends to help out for some extra pocket money?
 It will allow you to socialise and enjoy the party.

 The finishing touches will really make your party a success.
 Play some soft music, dress the tables with flowers and bowls of nuts and crisps, and light the room with candles and fairy lights.
 Make extra space by pushing tables and chairs to the walls.

 For a party that your guests won’t forget, send them home with a homemade gift.
 Pop these moreish truffles into gift boxes or wrap up these Christmassy biscuits in pretty material and tie with ribbon.
 If you need more inspiration, try our edible gift collection or our recipes for Christmas sweets.

 How much alcohol to buy for a Christmas party